Difference Between Contract and Quasi Contract

 What is Contract?

-A Contract is a legally binding enforceable agreement that governs mutual rights and obligations among its parties.
+A Contract is a legally binding, enforceable agreement that governs mutual rights and obligations among its parties.
 Contract law started in the Roman Empire in the mediaeval age.

-The Creation of a Contract is free and voluntary between two parties or more to come together and collaborate toward their specific desires and needs without compulsion of any kind.
+The Creation of a Contract is free and voluntary between two parties or more to come together and collaborate toward their specific desires and needs without the compulsion of any kind.

 The Contract can be compared with tort law which means that tort law provides civil remedies after a breach of duty arises from a contract.